 - 5. Because the "public disclosure" privacy tort challenges the right to disseminate truthful information to the public, it "most directly confront[s] the constitutional freedoms of speech and press."
 Cox Broad.
 Corp. v.
-Cohn, 420 U.S. 469, 489, 95 S. Ct.
-1029, 1043, 43 L. Ed.
-2d 328 (1975).
+Cohn, 420 U.S. 469, 489 (1975).
 Although the United States Supreme Court has not yet determined whether such disclosures may ever be actionable, the Court has indicated that sanctions may not be imposed for disseminating matters of legitimate public interest, and in particular, a party disseminating matters that are contained in a government record available to the public may not be subject to liability.
 Id. at 496.
 In Florida Star v.
-B.J.F., 491 U.S. 524, 109 S. Ct.
-2603, 105 L. Ed.
-2d 443 (1989), the Court considered the actionability of publication of the identity of a rape victim, which the authorities had inadvertently disclosed to the media, contrary to Florida law.
+B.J.F., 491 U.S. 524 (1989), the Court considered the actionability of publication of the identity of a rape victim, which the authorities had inadvertently disclosed to the media, contrary to Florida law.
 In considering the First Amendment implications of civil liability for this publication, the Court held that "where a newspaper publishes truthful information which it has lawfully obtained, punishment may be lawfully imposed, if at all, only when narrowly tailored to a state interest of the highest order."
 Id. at 541.
-Applying this standard, the court concluded that "no such interest is satisfactorily served by imposing liability . . . on appellant under the facts of this case."
+Applying this standard, the court concluded that "no such interest is satisfactorily served by imposing liability . . . [on] appellant under the facts of this case."
 Id.
-The precedent relied upon by the Court in Fla.
-Star indicates that to receive First Amendment protection the matter must be of "public significance."
-Id. at 533, 536, quoting Smith v.
-Daily Mail Publ'g Co., 443 U.S. 97, 103, 99 S. Ct.
-2667, 2670, 61 L. Ed.
-2d 399 (1979). - 6.
-Although courts recognizing the common-law public disclosure tort have also recognized immunity under the common law for publication of material that is "newsworthy" or of legitimate interest to the public, RESTATEMENT (SECOND) OF TORTS § 652D cmt. d (1977), those have been subsumed by the First Amendment's protection of disclosures that are relevant to a matter of public or general concern.
-The First Amendment protects disclosures even of private facts that are highly offensive to a person of ordinary sensibilities, when those facts have a reasonable nexus to a matter of legitimate public interest.
-Robert C. Ozer, P.C. v.
-Borquez, 940 P.2d 371 (Colo.
-1997), following Gilbert v.
+The precedent relied upon by the Court in Florida Star indicates that to receive First Amendment protection the matter must be of "public significance."
+Id. at 533, 536 (quoting Smith v.
+Daily Mail Publ'g Co., 443 U.S. 97, 103 (1979)). - 6.
+Although courts recognizing the common-law public disclosure tort have also recognized immunity under the common law for publication of material that is "newsworthy" or of legitimate interest to the public, RESTATEMENT § 652D cmt. d, those have been subsumed by the First Amendment's protection of disclosures that are relevant to a matter of public or general concern.
+The First Amendment protects disclosures of private facts that are highly offensive to a person of ordinary sensibilities when those facts have "some substantial relevance to a matter of legitimate public interest."
+Borquez, 940 P.2d at 378 (quoting Gilbert v.
 Med.
 Econs.
-Co., 665 F.2d 305 (10th Cir.
-1981) (applying Colorado law).
+Co., 665 F.2d 305, 308 (10th Cir.
+1981)).
 This includes information that would otherwise be private concerning individuals who, voluntarily or not, have become involved in a matter that is the legitimate subject of public interest.
-RESTATEMENT (SECOND) OF TORTS § 652D cmts. d-f (1977).
+RESTATEMENT § 652D cmts. d-f.
 The topics include homicide and other crimes, arrests, police raids, suicides, marriages and divorces, accidents, fires, catastrophes of nature, death from use of narcotics, a rare disease, the birth of a child to a 12-year-old girl, and many other similar matters of genuine, even if more or less deplorable, popular appeal.
 Id. cmt. g.
 Disclosing the identities of the individuals involved in such matters is necessary to "obviate any impression that the problems raised in the article are remote or hypothetical."
 Gilbert, 665 F.2d at 308.
-However, even for those that become involved in such matters, there may be some intimate details of a person's life that the person is entitled to keep to himself or herself.
-RESTATEMENT § 652D cmt. h.
+However, even for those that become involved in such matters, there may be some intimate details of a person's life that the person is entitled to keep private.
+RESTATEMENT § 652D cmt. h. - 7.
+The scope of a matter of legitimate public concern may include disclosures about members of family of a person involved in a newsworthy matter.
+RESTATEMENT, § 652D cmt. i.
+Immune publicity is not limited to news, but also includes matters published for purposes of education, entertainment, or amusement.
+Lewis, 832 P.2d at 1121; RESTATEMENT § 652D cmt. j.